d-bl/GroundForge/docs/help/index.md

 -----------------

 In the following tutorial, we will explore a versatile ground from the [Whiting catalogue] and illustrate some basic features of GroundForge.
-By clicking on a photo in the catalogue, you will launch the associated page in Mrs Whiting's book *A lace guide for makers and collectors*.
+By clicking on a photo in the catalogue, you will launch the associated page in Gertrude Whiting's book *A lace guide for makers and collectors*.
 Click on the [diagram] link above the photo in the catalogue to launch the GroundForge tool, initialized with the details of the selected Whiting ground.

 For each lace ground, there is a [dedicated page](../tiles.html).